 The permanent staff includes three deans, an administrator, and seven support staff members.
 In addition, postdoctoral research associates support the research projects of CASVA’s deans and professors.

-A board of advisors, comprising seven distinguished historians of art or related disciplines appointed to rotating terms, meets annually to consider policies and programs.
+A board of advisors, comprising seven or eight distinguished historians of art or related disciplines appointed to rotating terms, meets annually to consider policies and programs.
 Members of the board as well as other invited scholars make up selection committees to review applications for fellowships at CASVA.
 Fellowship and professorial appointments are recommended to the Board of Trustees of the National Gallery of Art for approval.

 Fellows have access to the notable resources represented by the art collections, the library, and the image collections of the National Gallery of Art, as well as to the Library of Congress and other specialized research libraries and collections in the Washington area, such as Dumbarton Oaks, the Archives of American Art, and the Folger Shakespeare Library.